-From January 1, 2016 on, you will be required to report the sale of your primary residence to Canada Revenue Agency (CRA).
+Since January 1, 2016, it has been a requirement to report the sale of your primary residence to Canada Revenue Agency (CRA).
 This isn’t a new thing; we were always supposed to be doing this, but now there are repercussions if we don’t.
-Nothing has changed with regards to being exempt from paying tax on any gains on principal residences, but this plays more of impact on those who own multiple properties.
-For example, if someone owns a cabin at the lake, or that vacation home down in Phoenix, or that condo their son lives in while he goes to University in addition to their own home, things could a little more complex.
-One should consult with their accountant to discuss which property they should designate as their principal residence (probably the one that has appreciated the most in value so it is exempt if possible).
+Nothing has changed with regards to being exempt from paying tax on any gains on principal residences, but this has more of an impact on those who own multiple properties.
+For example, if someone owns a cabin at the lake, or that vacation home down in Phoenix, or that condo their son lives in while he goes to University in addition to their own home, things could be a little more complex.
+One should consult with their accountant to discuss which property they should designate as their principal residence.

 WHY ARE WE REQUIRED TO REPORT THIS NOW?